Two of you

 01 — The shape of it

-Two bedrooms, one fireplace, no audience.
+Two bedrooms, one quiet cottage, no audience.

 We built this place for exactly the kind of weekend where you don't change out of a bathrobe until noon.
 The cottage is separate from the main house, so there's nobody to perform for.